John Ericsson: USS Monitor

+In December 1863, the Royal Swedish Society of Naval Sciences elected Ericsson an Honorary Member.

 Later designs

 Later Ericsson designed other naval vessels and weapons, including a type of torpedo and a destroyer, a torpedo boat that could fire a cannon from an underwater port.
 He also provided some technical support for John Philip Holland in his early submarine experiments.
 In the book Contributions to the Centennial Exhibition (1877, reprinted 1976) he presented his "sun engines", which collected solar heat for a hot air engine.
 One of these designs earned Ericsson additional income after being converted to work as a methane gas engine.

 Death and ensuing controversy

 Ericsson died on March 8, 1889, the anniversary of the Battle of Hampton Roads, in which his Monitor famously played a central role.
 His wish to be buried in his native land sparked a series of articles in the New York Times alleging that, by selecting the third-rate USS Essex (1874) to transport his remains, the US Navy was not paying proper respect to Ericsson.
 The Navy responded and sent the remains on the USS Baltimore, escorted by other ships such as USS Nantucket.
 On August 23, 1890, the fleet departed with a twenty-one gun salute and the Swedish flag hoisted on every ship of the squadron.
-Captain Joseph Henderson was allotted the task to take the cruiser Baltimore safely out to sea.
 Around 100,000 people turned out for the funeral procession and departure ceremonies, including several veterans of the USS Monitor.

 His final resting place is at Filipstad in Värmland, Sweden.